jadecobra/python_tdd_exercises/source/data structures: lists.rst

 IndexError
 ----------

-An ``IndexError`` is raised when we try to get an item from a list but use an index that is greater than the number of items in the list
+An ``IndexError`` is raised when I try to get an item from a list but use an index that is greater than the number of items in the list

 RED: make it fail
 ^^^^^^^^^^^^^^^^^